Kelly Osbourne: 2002–2005: The Osbournes and Shut Up

-2006–2009: Acting and hosting duties
+2006–2009: Acting, hosting duties, and Dancing with the Stars

 In spring 2006, Osbourne modelled for Heatherette in a catwalk show.
 In June, she played the role of Wendy from Peter Pan in The Queen's Handbag and provided her voice for the animated film Live Freaky Die Freaky.
 Later that year, she became the face of the high street chain Accessorize.
 Osbourne co-hosted the 2006 edition of I'm a Celebrity...Get Me Out of Here!
 NOW!, a spin-off show of the main ITV programme.
 She hosted alongside Jeff Brazier in Australia, and Mark Durden-Smith in the London studio.
 Her one-off gigs include the 2002 MTV Film Awards, Top of the Pops Saturday, MTV's Isle of MTV, MTV UK and Ireland's red carpet coverage of the 2003 MTV Europe Music Awards, Popworld, The Sunday Night Project, the 2005 MTV Australia Video Music Awards and Zane Lowe's BBC Radio 1 show.
 In spring 2006, Osbourne was one of the judges on Making Your Mind Up.
 At the September 2006 Electric Picnic festival in Ireland, Osbourne and her boyfriend, Matty Derham of the band Fields, held a wedding ceremony.
 Her representative later denied that the ceremony was legally binding because it did not meet Irish legal requirements, as at that time in Ireland, a couple couldn't get married in an outdoor venue.
 She later went on to date Matt Walker, a promoter and tour manager.